 ISO 27001 is an international standard to improve an organization's Information Security Management systems.
 It is particularly beneficial for organizations that manage sensitive or confidential information, such as financial data, personal information, intellectual property, or trade secrets.

-Implementing the standard has many benefits, but essentially it will provide you with useful knowledge and practices to help manage and protect your data and reduce risks.
+Implementing the standard has many benefits, but essentially it will provide you with useful knowledge and practices to help manage and protect your information and reduce risks of data breaches.
 Both organizations and individuals can receive certifications in the standard to demonstrate their knowledge and compliance with the framework.

 Frequently Asked Questions